cyearsley/restful-api-standards/Proposed RESTful API Standards.md

 # Do's
 > ## Do use the appropriate HTTP methods for the action being performed
 > > ## GET
 > > GET should only be used to request a representation of some resource.
-The results on this request
+If the results can be filterable,
-> > should be filterable with the use of query parameters.
+> > you should use query string parameters.
 The response to a GET request is cacheable
 > > if and only if it meets the requirements for HTTP caching described in
 > > [section 13](https://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html#sec13.)
 > >